rphair/frankenwallet/docs/usage/index.md

 [Relaxed workflow ("cool" = Internet enabled)](/cool){: .btn .btn-green }

+{: .important-title }
+> continue here for common applications
+>
-➤ Read these next sections first, for essential techniques applicable to both security models...
+> Regardless of your planned workflow, please read these next sections first: for essential techniques applicable to both security models and for illustrative usage scenarios...